To Move or Not to Move – The 21st Century Question for the 50 and Over Crowd

 The answer is unique to each client.
-The most important skill we offer is to listen intently to understand both the emotional and the practical aspects of this life transition decision.
-We ask questions to learn about a person or family’s personal situation.
+The most important skill I offer is to actively listen] to understand both the emotional and the practical aspects of a client’s life transition decision.
+I ask questions to learn about a person or family’s personal situation.
 Among these questions: Have the children left the “nest” and are now on their own, leaving excessive unused square footage in the family home?
 Has the maintenance (lawn care in the summer and snow in the winter) become a burden or is it a welcome activity?

-The decision will include knowing whether you feel your children will move back home at some point or have they truly left you “empty- nested.”
-We encourage clients to include their children in the discussions.
-The children typically want what is in the best interest of their parents.
+The decision will include knowing whether you feel your children will move back home at some point or whether they have truly left you empty- nested.
+I encourage clients to include their children in the discussions.
+The children typically want what is in the best interests of their parents.

 This is a very common concern when moving to a new community.
 Thriving in a community is mostly dependent upon living in the right social setting.
-Our team’s priority is to assure your social and all other needs are met when choosing the best place to call home.
+My priority is to assure your social and all other needs are met when choosing the best place to call home.

-We assess every client’s transportation needs and make sure they will be met in the communities we recommend.
+I assess every client’s transportation needs and make sure they will be met in the communities I recommend.
 Many communities offer services ranging from bus transportation to the local mall and markets to private transportation to medical appointments.
-We take all these factors into consideration when assessing your needs and helping you choose your new home.
+I take all these factors into consideration when assessing your needs and helping you choose your new home.

 This is always a main concern, and a very understandable one.
-Please rest assured, it is our concern, too.
+Please rest assured, it is my concern, too.
 Every community offers a different level of onsite medical services and the proximity to medical services outside the community varies, too.
-We only recommend places that will accommodate your medical needs.
-In addition, if your concern is also your future medical needs, we ensure that the appropriate level of care is accessible.
+I only recommend places that will accommodate your medical needs.
+In addition, if your concern is also your future medical needs, I ensure that the appropriate level of care is accessible.

-We carefully review the client’s financial goals and needs and engage members of the LTLA’s financial advisor team to discuss the best placement of current assets to ensure the client will enjoy the income he or she wants and needs in retirement as well as ongoing investment strategy and desired disposition of assets to heirs.
+I carefully review the client’s financial goals and needs and engage members of the LTLA’s financial advisor team to discuss the best placement of current assets.
+This due diligence helps to ensure that my client will enjoy the income he or she wants and needs in retirement.
+It will also take into account the client’s ongoing investment strategy and desired disposition of assets to heirs.